basilstotz/aseba-build/README.md

 # aseba-build
-build aseba from source (tested on debian stretch)
+build aseba from source (tested on debian jessie and stretch)